cadusegatto1/Auto_FormulasCheck_Excel/README.md

 #### 2. **compare_formulas_in_sheet()**
 - **Parameters**:
 - `ws_matriz`: Tab of the Matrix spreadsheet.
-- `wb_check`: Object representing the check spreadsheet.
+- `wb_check`: Object representing the Check spreadsheet.
 - `sheet_name`: Name of the tab where the comparison is being made.
 - `row_budget`: Budget line number in the Matrix.
 - `column_mapping`: Dictionary with the column mapping.
 - `row_matriz`: Starting line for verification in the Matrix.
-- `row_check`: Starting line for verification in check.
+- `row_check`: Starting line for verification in Check.
 - `differences`: List where the discrepancies will be stored.
 - **Description**: Performs the comparison of formulas for a specific tab, using the mapping of defined columns and rows.